emissary-ingress/emissary/user-guide/tls-termination.md

-# Manually Enabling HTTPS in Ambassador Edge Stack
+# TLS Termination and Enabling HTTPS

 TLS encryption is one of the basic requirements of having a secure system.
 Ambassador Edge Stack makes enabling TLS encryption easy, centralizing TLS termination for all of your services in Kubernetes automatically during configuration if you have a fully qualified domain name (FQDN).